 Aspiring meat cutters should be prepared for physical labor since they will be required to lift heavy meat products.
 Pupils are taught to process portions of meat as well as complete carcasses, including whole cattle and hogs, into packaged and retail-ready food products.
 Additionally, they might train in specialty skills such as sausage making, which involves blending raw meat products with spices.

-Certificates of completion are sometimes are awarded to those who fulfill the requirements of meat cutter apprenticeship programs.
+Certificates of completion are sometimes awarded to those who fulfill the requirements of meat cutter apprenticeship programs.
 Although certification is not required or widely offered, licensing may be necessary.
 Applicants must be at least 18 years of age.

 Meat cutter apprenticeship programs generally cover food processing, mathematics and customer service.
 Specific courses might include:

 - Meat cooking

 According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for butchers was forecasted to grow three percent in the decade spanning 2018-2028 (www.bls.gov).
 The largest number of meat cutters and butchers were employed with grocers.
 As of 2018, butchers and meat cutters earned a median annual salary of $31,580 based on BLS figures.